adonev/CompPDEs/README.md

-# CompPDEs
+# SciComp2020.github.io
-Class "Computational methods for classical PDEs in the physical sciences"
+Class page and collaboration repositories for Scientific Computing class at NYU taught by Aleks Donev